 Payment arrangements for student account charges must be made before the first day of class.

-Students who have not made payment arrangements may be dropped from the courses in which they are enrolled.
+Students who have not made arrangements may be dropped from the courses in which they are enrolled.
 Payment arrangements include:

-· Payment in full by cash, check, or credit card

-- Complete arrangements with the Business office or online through FACTS with 25% of tuition and fees paid as a down payment - · Proof of financial aid award
+- · Payment in full by cash, check, or credit card - Complete arrangements with the Business Office or online through FACTS with a 25% down payment is required before classes start or students may be dropped from courses for non-payment. - Proof of financial aid award